 Besides, people from the same generation are also the early adopters of new products/services launched by brands.
 Distancing from such generation could cost dear for brands as well as companies in a long run.

-280 Characters Tweet: A Direct Impact on Userbase
+Twitter 280 Characters Tweet: A Direct Impact On Userbase

 In a bid to keep Twitter’s userbase swelling, it’s imperative to rope in the new generation internet users who have been leaning more towards Instagram, Facebook and Snapchat which has no limitations on characters, but Twitter has.